Policy 9200 – Student Discipline

 -

-In-School Intervention – The opportunity afforded a student, after the student is removed to an alternate location within the school, to continue to:
+In-School Intervention (ISI) – The opportunity afforded a student, after the student is removed to an alternate location within the school, to continue to:

 -